-Favourite Thing: Solving problems that will benefit people’s lives.
+Favourite thing to do in my job: Solving problems that will benefit people’s lives.

 I inspect jet engines to make sure that they are safe.